project-flexos/project-flexos.github.io/README.md

 FlexOS is an effort to try and answer these questions.
 FlexOS is an OS allowing users to easily specialize the safety and isolation strategy of an OS at compilation/deployment time, instead of design time.
 Depending on the configuration, the same FlexOS code can mimic a microkernel with multiple address-spaces, a single-address-space OS with Intel MPK compartments, or many other OS isolation approaches.
 A prototype of FlexOS on top of Unikraft, a popular library OS framework, is available [on GitHub](https://github.com/project-flexos/unikraft).

+### Getting Started

+Our [main README](https://github.com/project-flexos/unikraft) provides a step-by-step guide to get started with our prototype.
+The README of our ASPLOS [artifact evaluation repository](https://github.com/project-flexos/asplos22-ae) is also a great starting point to reproduce our experiments and create new ones.

 ### Publications

 * **FlexOS: Towards Flexible OS Isolation.**<br/>H. Lefeuvre, V-A. Bădoiu, A. Jung, S. Teodorescu, S. Rauch, F. Huici, C. Raiciu, P. Olivier.<br/>[**ASPLOS'22**](https://asplos-conference.org/) (to appear in) [[ArXiv](https://arxiv.org/abs/2112.06566)] [[Artifact](https://github.com/project-flexos/asplos22-ae)]